Eight long years necessary for its development, but now it seems to be in the pipeline. It is Romotow, an incredible "foldable" camper.

 Romotow's goal is to create a mobile space that optimizes livability without compromising ease of use.
 This is why it works like a "Swiss Army Knife" of motorhomes, with many small "pop-up" solutions that make it a little luxury.

 It will have its beautiful pull-out sun shades, a full bathroom, a gigantic curved window, a small solarium on the roof (I don't see any sign of solar panels).
 A very cool round sofa in the "living room" that turns into a second double bed and other devilry.

 Constructed entirely in carbon fiber and composite materials to keep itself very light, Romotow weighs a mere 3.500kg.
 I can't tell you anything about the price yet because official data is missing: I sent an email to the company a few days ago, but they are more buttoned than my coat this morning.

 Seeing the images, however, I would like to venture that the price of this little wonder is certainly higher, perhaps even a multiple, than "premium" campers. currently around.

-On the other hand, it is configured as an object with a broader content, which can give its users the space of a camper or a summer apartment.
+On the other hand, it is configured as an object with a wider tenor, which can give its users the space of a camper or a summer apartment.
 Look around, you won't find anything like it.

-The photos in this post show Romotow in the completion stages of the running prototype: the same for the interiors still under construction.
+The photos in this post show Romotow in the stages of completion of the running prototype: the same for the interiors still under construction.
 We can see the use of acrylic materials or teak wood.